4

 • 1

 Though, looking to Microsoft for translations is probably not the best idea.
 They after all translated English font as fuente (tipografía or tipo being the words actually used by typographers) and refuse to fix it even after I've reported it many times.
-Jun 26, 2014 at 3:00
+Commented Jun 26, 2014 at 3:00

 • 2